fly1n/triggernometry-pro/README.md

 _ffxiventity[1234ABCD].memory[160,4] = Begin at memory offset 160 from combatant pointer address, and read 4 bytes.
 According to the data structure listed below, we can know that the return value represents a posX value of the entity in float type.
 ${numeric:round(X8float(${_ffxiventity[1234ABCD].memory[160,4]}),4)} = Through the combination of these functions, the posX coordinates of the character can be obtained, parsed as a float type, and 4 decimal places are retained.
 ```
+Direct memory reading is the fastest way to access memory data of a combatant.
+Each time this expression is evaluated, the latest memory data will be returned immediately.
+Please be careful not to read the memory at too high a frequency, which may cause performance problems.
+On the other hand, direct memory reading will also allow you to access some unclassified information, which may help your research on game mechanics.
 The memory structure of a combatant is listed below as a reference.
 This code is copied from FFXIV_ACT_Plugin.Memory.Models.Combatant64Struct.
 ```
 public struct Combatant64Struct